 ESG stands for Environment, Social and Governance.
 Analysing ESG factors can be a key way to assess the sustainability and social impact of an investment in a company or a business.
 Examples of ESG issues include energy consumption and greenhouse gas emissions, supply-chain risk management, gender diversity, employee productivity, independent board leadership and CEO compensation.

-The 2016 Governance and Engagement Report details the activities of our specialist Environmental, Social and Governance team over the year.
+The 2017 Responsible Investment Report details the activities of our specialist Environmental, Social and Governance team over the year.
 Click here to view this report.

 The six Principles were developed by investors and are supported by the UN.
-They have more than 1,400 signatories from over 50 countries representing US$59 trillion of assets.
+They have more than 1,750 signatories from over 50 countries representing US$70 trillion of assets.

 In 2016, Fidelity's score in Strategy and Governance increased to A+ and we maintained our A ratings on all equity modules, and scored A+ for our fixed income modules.